zammad/zammad-admin-documentation/channels/google/basic-setup.rst

 1. Enter ``https://mail.google.com`` in the "Manually add scopes" text field
 2. Click on "Add to Table" to have it in the selectable scopes table above
 3. Select it by checking the box
-4. Confirm by clicking the "Update button"
+4. Confirm by clicking the "Update" button

 Go on by clicking "Save and Continue".